Getting Started

 2

-3from nisystemlink.clients.core._http_configuration import HttpConfiguration
+3from nisystemlink.clients.core import HttpConfiguration

 4from nisystemlink.clients.test_plan import TestPlanClient